karmaniverous/metastructure/README.md

 npm i -D metastructure
 ```

 ... in which case you would run it like `npx metastructure...`.
-That's what you will see in the [Metastructure Template](https://github.com/karmaniverous/metastructure-template) repo.
+That's what you will see in the [Metastructure Template Repo](https://github.com/karmaniverous/metastructure-template).

 Otherwise, you'll want to install it as a global dependency: